Sound amplification by stimulated emission of radiation: Design

 SASER's central idea is based on sound waves.
-The set-up needed for the implement of sound amplification by stimulated emission of radiation is similar to an oscillator.
+The set-up needed for the implementation of sound amplification by stimulated emission of radiation is similar to an oscillator.
 An oscillator can produce oscillations without any external feed-mechanism.
 An example is a common sound amplification system with a microphone, amplifier and speaker.
 When the microphone is in front of the speaker, we hear an annoying whistle.
 This whistle is generated without extra contribution from the sound source, and is self-reinforced and self-sufficient while the microphone is somewhere in front of the speaker.
 This phenomenon, known as the Larsen effect, is the result of a positive feedback.

 In general, every oscillator consists of three main parts.
 These are the power source or pump, the amplifier and the positive feedback leading to the output.
 The corresponding parts in a SASER device are the excitation or pumping mechanism, the active (amplifying) medium, and the feedback leading to acoustic radiation.
 Pumping can be performed, for instance, with an alternating electric field or with some mechanical vibrations of resonators.
 The active medium should be a material in which sound amplification can be induced.
 An example of a feedback mechanism into the active medium is the existence of superlattice layers that reflect the phonons back and force them to bounce repeatedly to amplify sound.

 Therefore, to proceed to an understanding of a SASER design we need to imagine it in analogy with a laser device.
 In a laser, the active medium is placed between two mirror surfaces (reflectors)of a Fabry–Pérot interferometer.
 A spontaneously emitted photon inside this interferometer can force excited atoms to decay a photon of same frequency, same momentum, same polarization and same phase.
 Because the momentum (as a vector) of the photon is nearly parallel to the axes of the mirrors, it is possible for photons to repeat multiple reflections and force more and more photons to follow them producing an avalanche effect.
 The number of photons of this coherent laser beam increases and competes the number of photons perished due to losses.
 The basic necessary condition for the generation of a laser radiation is the population inversion, which can be achieved either by exciting atoms and inducing percussion or by external radiation absorption.